sjneph/mss/README.md

 Example applications of how the algorithm may be used with built-in arrays and STL containers are available in
 share/
+Briefly, beg and end mark the endpoints of your sequence of numbers, results are written to out, and threshold divides the numbers into positive and negative.
+A threshold of zero often makes sense for sequences of positive and negative values.
+The median value might make sense when measurements are all positive.

 Some words about using it with STL containers are available at the end of each STL example file.